apify/crawlee/docs/guides/getting_started.md

 6. Last modification date
 7. Number of runs

-We can see that some of the information is available directly on the list page, but for details such as "Last modification date" or "Number of runs" we'll need to open the actor detail pages too.
+We can see that some of the information is available directly on the list page, but for details such as "Last modification date" or "Number of runs" we'll also need to open the actor detail pages.

 ![data to scrape](/img/getting-started/scraping-practice.jpg 'Overview of data to be scraped.')